 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-Qorvo reported an operating margin of 25.3% in Q2, down 3.8 percentage points year on year.
+Qorvo reported an operating margin of 22% in Q3, up 8.8 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Qorvo's free cash flow came in at $64.4 million in Q2, down 70.8% year on year.
+Qorvo's free cash flow came in at $466.5 million in Q3, up 130% year on year.